-GOPUSA will edit spelling, grammar, and punctuation on a limited basis.
+GOPUSA will not edit spelling, grammar, and punctuation.
 Writers have a better chance of being published if the column is ready to go, with no corrections necessary.

 GOPUSA reserves the right to refuse or remove any submission or published column at its sole discretion.